About NII

 The NII International Internship Program welcomes students in masters or doctoral courses from institutions having MOU with NII.

-We accept applications from MOU signatory institutes twice a year on a broad range of nearly 100 research topics proposed each time by NII faculty members.
+NII accpets applications from MOU signatory institutes twice a year on a broad range of nearly 100 research topics proposed each time by NII faculty members.

-Since the start of the program in FY2005, NII has accepted more than 1,700 students and the program has greatly contributed to NII's research activities by promoting exchanges with MOU signatory institutions, presentations at international conferences, and a greater number of international papers, as well as other positive effects.
+Students work on their research topics under the supervision of their NII academic advisor during the internship period of 60-165 days.
+Living expenses for the duration of the internship are covered and certificates of completion are issued upon completion.
+Since the start of the program in FY2005, NII has accepted more than 2,000 students and the program has greatly contributed to NII's research activities by promoting exchanges with MOU signatory institutions, presentations at international conferences, and a greater number of international papers, as well as other positive effects.

-MOU/Non-MOU Grant
+MOU/non-MOU Grant

-MOU Grant was established in FY2005 and Non-MOU Grant was established the following year as a financial assistance program for research exchange with our partner and non-partner institutions.
+MOU Grant was established in FY2005 and non-MOU Grant was established the following year as a financial assistance program for research exchange with our partner and non-partner institutions.

-With the aim of promoting and intensifying research exchange, MOU Grant dispatches and invites researchers and students for research exchanges with institutes under MOU, while Non-MOU Grant accepts foreign researchers for research exchanges with institutes without MOU.
+With the aim of promoting and intensifying research exchange, MOU Grant dispatches and invites researchers and students for research exchanges with institutes under MOU, while non-MOU Grant accepts foreign researchers for research exchanges with institutes without MOU.

 Expenses (travel and stay expenses) are covered for NII faculty and students, as well as for overseas researchers.